Telephone numbers in Chile: Transition to area code deprecation

 In 2012 and 2013, land lines were renumbered, with an additional digit (2) prepended.
 The change was rolled out gradually by area code; first in Santiago (Region Metropolitana) and Arica in late 2012, then throughout all remaining regions between March and July 2013.

-During that transitional period, when calling a landline, area code and an extra 2 were added at the beginning of the number, or between the area code and number.
-E.g. a formerly seven-digit Santiago number (02) XXX XXXX became 22X XXX XXX, and a formerly six digit Punta Arenas number (061) YYY YYY became 612 YYY YYY.
+During that transitional period, when calling a landline, the area code and an extra 2 were added at the beginning of the number, or between the area code and the number.
+E.g. a formerly seven-digit Santiago number (02) XXX XXXX became 22X XXX XXX, and a formerly six-digit Punta Arenas number (061) YYY YYY became 612 YYY YYY.

 The process was completed in September 2016.

 Number portability

-Number portability is available across the entire telephone network in Chile, so users can freely move from one service provider to another without changing their telephone number, regardless of connection technology, whether land-line, mobile, or VoIP.
+Number portability is available across the entire telephone network in Chile, so users can freely move from one service provider to another without changing their telephone number, regardless of connection technology, whether landline, mobile, or VoIP.
 Therefore, a number beginning with "8" or "9" no longer denotes that it is a mobile telephone number.